DavidHostaux/dho_documentation/source/programmation_practices/index.rst

 Programming practices
 *********************

-Here are the programming practices for the DHo development:
+Here are the programming practices for the DHo-Javascript development (javascript, jquery, nodeJs, etc):

 .. toctree::
    :maxdepth: 2